Dick Tracy: Rights to adapt in other media

 The lawsuit was resolved in Beatty's favor, with a U.S. District judge ruling that Beatty did everything contractually required of him to keep the rights to the character.
-Beatty has maintained the rights to Tracy since then by producing two made-for-TV specials, which regarded as having minimal artistic value.
+Beatty has maintained the rights to Tracy since then by producing two made-for-TV specials.
 While the first special is believed to have been part of the rights battle, the second special does not seem to have had a direct legal impetus, as it was claimed that Dick Tracy will enter the public domain in 2027.
 However, it seems that the earliest comic versions of Dick Tracy are already in the public domain as the Tribune did not renew the copyright to the original 1931 strip at the required time.